ApolloLSY/MLrepro_Arxiv/README.md

 | data   | ADNI public data  |
 | model  | unsupervised dimensionality reduction model  |

-They observe three types of AD diagnosis: cognitive normal (CN), mild cognitive impairment (MCI) and dementia (AD).But they didn't use baseline data to predict disease outcomes; instead, they used four-year, four-timepoint longitudinal data to predict four outcomes: CN-to-CN (n = 147), CN-to-MCI (n = 44), MCI-to-MCI (n = 147), and MCI-to-AD (n = 111).
-Maybe not suitable for our research.

  ## another Alzheimer’s disease predictor